ministryofjustice/hmpps-launchpad-home-ui/README.md

 And then either, run tests in headless mode with:

 `npm run int-test`

 Or run tests with the cypress UI:

 `npm run int-test-ui`

-### Dependency Checks

-The template project has implemented some scheduled checks to ensure that key dependencies are kept up to date.
-If these are not desired in the cloned project, remove references to `check_outdated` job from `.circleci/config.yml`

 ## Maintenance page
 See the [maintenance page README](./maintenance_page/README.md) for how to turn this on/off and update the content.